Marticles/barbell-path-tracker/README.md

 * Numpy

 ## Start Tracking
-Firstly You need to create a bounding box around the bar(or the obeject) to be tracked.Click the left mouse button to select the bounding box.Then press <kbd>Enter</kbd> to start the tracking.If you want to close the video,just press <kbd>Esc</kbd>.I hope this simple program can help you to lift more weight.
+Firstly You need to create a bounding box around the bar(or the obeject) to be tracked.Click the left mouse button to select the bounding box.Then press <kbd>Enter</kbd> to start the tracking.If you want to close the video,just press <kbd>Esc</kbd>.I hope this simple program can help you to lift more weights.